Tsho Rolpa Lake Trek- Cost & Itinerary

 Altitude Sickness

-Travel Insurance for Cho Rolpa Trek
+Travel Insurance

 Internet and Communication

 There are no internet and wifi facilities at tea houses throughout this trekking.
-We recommend you to enjoy the picturesque nature more and use mobile devices less for the internet and communication.
+We recommend you enjoy the picturesque nature more and use mobile devices less for the internet and communication.
 After all, trekking means being away in the Himalayas to escape hustle-bustle for some period.

-Water and electricity
+Drinking water and electricity

 Trekker’s safety and security